This section is updated as processes or changes within the Saint Charles Convention Center are adjusted as it relates to COVID-19.

 - Kitchens and food outlets have been thoroughly cleaned, sanitized and disinfected and will continue to be on a regular schedule.

-- Sneeze guards will be utilized on buffets, in kiosks and Cafes.
+- Sneeze guards will be utilized in kiosks and Cafes.

 - Food utensils in concession outlets as well as condiments will be provided in single serve packaging and will be delivered from behind food service counters.